Whisky-App/whisky-book/src/game-support/kebab-chefs.md

 > You may need to restart the game / your Mac in order for the game to launch.

 > [!WARNING]
-> Game performs very poorly, so use low graphic settings, limit the FPS, or lower the resolution.
+> The game performs very poorly, so use low graphic settings, limit the FPS, or lower the resolution.

 {{#template ../templates/steam.md id=1001270}}